bcgsc/btllib/README.md

 - `ninja` builds the tests and wrapper libraries / makes sure they compile
 - `ninja test` runs the tests
 - `ninja docs` generates code documentation from comments (requires Doxygen)

-Any of these can be run individually within `build` directory.
+- `ninja complete` runs all of the above commands in the listed order

-In order to build tests and wrappers, you need to run `ninja build-sdsl` once to build the sdsl dependency library.
+Before making a pull request, make sure to run `ninja complete` to make sure the code passes the CI test.

 Credits
 ---